 Active Directory User to Cerberus Group Mapping

 By default, all AD users are assigned the same virtual directories and permissions.
 These defaults are configured on the Domain tab of the AD Users page.
 However, if you wish to customize the directory and permission mappings for individual AD users then you can do so using the Customize button.
 You can select individual AD accounts and map them to Cerberus group accounts, or, you can map AD group accounts to Cerberus group accounts.
-Configuring an AD user to group mapping will override the default Cerberus Group and directory mapping specified for all AD users.
+Configuring an AD user to group mapping will override the Default Cerberus Group and Directory Mapping mode for the mapped AD user.

 Creating an AD User to Cerberus Group Mapping

 Mappings between an AD User and a Cerberus Group can be achieved by first selecting an AD domain.
 Then, select an AD user from the AD Users list box (or simply type the name of the AD user in the edit box) and then select a Cerberus Group.
 Select the Assign button and a mapping entry will be placed in the mapping list box to indicate the AD user will now have the same constraints and virtual directory mappings as the selected Cerberus Group.

 Creating an AD Group to Cerberus Group Mapping

 Customizing each individual AD User to a Cerberus group can be a time-consuming task if you have many users, especially if you can divide up large groups of users into just a few groups.